amyyalex/simple-contribution/contribution.md

   - By either clicking on the _create pull request_ button that shows after clicking the push button in Github Desktop
   - Or you go to the main page of **your fork** on GitHub, towards the top of the repo you will see a highlighted pull request message with a green button that has _Compare and pull request_ written on it.
 Click on the button to create your pull request.

   * Now when the **Open a pull request** page opens, it should look like the one in the photo below.
-Original project on the left, followed by the master branch.
+The original project is on the left, followed by the master branch.
 Your fork on the right and the branch you created

   ![Open a Pull Request](image/pull-request.png "You are requesting to merge your branch from your fork into the master branch of the original project")

   - On the pull request page, write a title and add optional information in the description.
-Click `Create pull request` button.
+Click the `Create pull request` button.

 **NOTE: Please remember to include a comprehensive commit message and an extended description, particularly if your changes involve more than just adding your details.
 This will provide a clearer understanding of the nature and purpose of your commit within the project.**